Induced on-demand revival in coined quantum walks on infinite $d$-dimensional lattices: Introduction

-That said, full-state revivals in higher dimensional QWs are a topic not explored enough yet.
-In one of our previous works, we showed that there exists a coin-flip operator such that revivals with any desired period are a built-in feature of the resultant QW \cite{jayakody2019full}.
-In this paper, however, we prove that a large class of QWs admit an intervention protocol that induces on-demand full-state revivals.
-Our scheme considers QWs on a $d$-dimensional lattice governed by a $c$-state coin-flip operator.
+In this article, however, we introduce an intervention protocol to induce revival on QWs that, generally speaking, would not present such property otherwise.
+More specifically, we prove that a large class of QWs on a $d$-dimensional lattice governed by a $c$-state coin-flip operator admits an intervention protocol that induces on-demand full-state revivals.
 The induced revivals correspond to recurrences of the joint state of the walker and coin system.
 With only two interventions on the coin system, these revivals are manifested after an arbitrary even number of steps.
-From a practical perspective, our scheme may simulate a periodically driven quantum system \cite{dittrich1998quantum}.
-Revival or recurrence of a given state in periodically driven systems are well-known concepts \cite{saif2001quantum}.

-In the context of classical random walks, it is more natural to discuss the idea of recurrence.
-In particular, one can ask about the probability for a classical walker to return to its initial position during the evolution.
-This quantity is termed the P\'olya number of the walk \cite{polya1921aufgabe}.
-Moreover, it can be extended to the study of recurrences in QWs \cite{vstefavnak2008recurrence, vstefavnak2008recurrencea, vstefavnak2009recurrence}, even in more general scenarios that include monitored walks \cite{grunbaum2013recurrence, bourgain2014quantum}.
-In fact, the latter approaches allow the study of recurrences in classical random walks, standard QWs, open QWs, and quantum Markov chains in general within the same mathematical framework \cite{grunbaum2018generalization, grunbaum2020quantum}.
-Moreover, concerning recurrence in QWs, the first detection time or the time it takes for a quantum walker to return to its origin is studied in Ref. \cite{friedman2017quantum, yin2019large}.
-Here, besides introducing the intervention protocol, we extend the notion of P\'olya numbers to create a quantifier for revivals in QWs.
+Furthermore, we extend the notion of P\'olya numbers to define a quantifier for revivals in QWs.
+We also introduce the \textit{partial P\'olya number} to characterize the first revival of the walk.

 The paper is organized as follows.
-In Sec. \ref{sec:1d}, we develop our scheme for a QW on a line governed by a $2$-dimensional coin system and present some of its important properties.
-Generalization of our result to a QW on a $d$-dimensional lattice governed by a $c$-dimensional coin is given in Sec. \ref{sec:arbitrary}.
-Final discussion and outlook are given in Sec. \ref{sec:discussion}.
-Multiple appendices provide details on technical derivations of the results presented in the core portion of the text.
+In Sec. \ref{sec:1d}, we develop our revival scheme for a QW on a line governed by a two-dimensional coin system and present some of its important properties.
+We also discuss these revivals in terms of partial P\'olya numbers.
+The generalization of this result to a QW on a $d$-dimensional lattice governed by a $c$-dimensional coin is given in Sec. \ref{sec:arbitrary}.
+The final discussion and outlook are given in Sec. \ref{sec:discussion}.
+Multiple appendices provide details on technical derivations of the results presented in the core portion of the article.